jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure/Get Resource Configuration.md

 </details>
 <br />

-## Azure ExpressRoute Gateway
+## Azure Express Route Gateway

 ### Introduction
-The configuration of the Azure virtual network distributed router relies solely on the corresponding Azure API of the virtual network.
-The Azure API provides detailed information regarding the configuration of the virtual network, including its connectivity, security, etc.
+The configuration of the Azure express route gateway is dependent on the Azure API response of the Azure express route gateway as the primary response.
+The full resource configuration consists of some associated resources' API data, including `expressRouteCircuitPeering`.

 ### Content
 Below are the Azure APIs used to generate this configuration.